 We are also extra careful with which web pages we link out to.
 We place a monthly limit on backlinks to our collaborators’ sites.

 As for incoming links, we count on our high-quality content to attract organic backlinks to our site.
-We put very little time and money into manual link-building.
-We would rather put our resources toward even better content so we can attract even more organic backlinks.
+We put very little time and money into manual (incoming) link-building.
+We would rather put our resources toward even better content to attract even more organic backlinks.

-We believe in the 80/20 rule: We are willing to invest to acquire backlinks from the top 20% of websites in our niche, but we won’t waste much of our effort on the other 80%.
+We believe in the 80/20 rule: We are willing to invest in acquiring backlinks from the top 20% of websites in our niche, but we won’t waste much of our effort on the other 80%.
 I think this is much less risky than buying a bunch of backlinks on the cheap from sites that are average (or worse).

 Soon, I think its algorithm will be able to accurately determine which sites are selling many backlinks and which sites have the most apparently paid incoming links from PBN sites.
 At that point, we will see the rewards of our restrained and organic approach.

 I highly recommend that you follow our lead right now.
-Don’t wait for the AI to get more sophisticated, because gaining many organic backlinks takes time (and efforts).
+Don’t wait for the AI to get more sophisticated because gaining many organic backlinks (from the top 20% of sites) takes lots of time and efforts.
 It’s not something money can buy easily or quickly for your site.
 Thus, the sooner you start, the better off your site will be.

 In this article, I will show you the unique ways HOMEiA adds value to your sponsored post.
 You will see why HOMEiA is a better investment than other average blog sites.
 Let’s get started…